ysyk2021/strategic-thinking-how-to-develop-a-logical-approach-to-decision-making/src/chapter-6-2.md

-# Techniques for Conducting SWOT Analysis and PESTEL Analysis

 In this chapter, we will explore two essential techniques for analyzing the internal and external factors that influence strategic thinking: SWOT analysis and PESTEL analysis.
 These techniques provide structured frameworks for assessing the current state of an organization or situation, identifying key factors, and informing decision-making processes.